mattermost-community/mattermost-plugin-jitsi/README.md

 Go to the [releases page of this Github repository](https://github.com/seansackowitz/mattermost-plugin-jitsi/releases) and download the latest release for your server architecture.
 You can upload this file in the Mattermost system console to install the plugin.

+### Manual build

+You can use docker to compile the binaries yourself.
+Just run the provided `./docker-make` shell script which will build a docker image with necesarry build dependencies and runs `make all` afterwards.
+You can also use make targets like `dist` (`./docker-make dist`) from the [Makefile](./Makefile).

 ## Developing

 This plugin contains both a server and web app portion.